CS107-off-piste/cs107-FinalProject/docs/milestone2.md

 ./config.sh
 ```

 to compile the library.
 This will produce a `.so` (or `.dylib` on a Mac) and `.h` file in `OffPiste/install`.
-These do not rely on any external components, so the user can use these as described above in the section headed "how to use your package".
+These do not rely on any external components, so the user can use these as described above in the section above titled "How to use OffPiste".

 <hr/>

 ## Implementation

 - **What are the core data structures?**
-    The core data structure underlies our AD tool is a Directed Acyclic Graph (DAG) with multiple inputs and single output.
+    The core data structure that will underly our AD tool is a Directed Acyclic Graph (DAG) with multiple inputs and single output.
-    e.g. f(x, y, z) = x + y^2 + z^3.
+    e.g. `f(x, y, z) = x + y^2 + z^3`.
     By invoking a unary operation on a node, a parent node of the previous node is constructed whose value and derivative is set according to the unary operation.
     By invoking a binary operation between two nodes, a parent node of two previous nodes is constructed whose value and derivative is set according to the binary operation.